Creatura

 “Your optimization is just blatantly not real-time ready yet.”

-The game's monetization model is praised for its lack of traditional microtransactions, as all in-game purchases can only be made with currency provided by the developers, who even share codes to generate this currency.
-This approach allows players to access content without spending real money, enhancing the overall experience.
+The game's monetization model is praised for avoiding traditional microtransactions, as all in-game purchases can only be made with currency provided by the developers, who even share codes to help players generate this currency easily.

-“The game dabs on microtransactions, as the ones offered in-game can only be purchased with literal in-game currency.
+“The game dabs on microtransactions, as the items offered in-game can only be purchased with in-game currency.
 The developer even provides codes in the comments section to generate that currency immediately.”